Learning Initiatives Network

-From 2017 onward, ICNC shifted its focus away from accepting new LIN applicants and began administering small grants to LIN alumni through our Small Grants Program.
+From 2017 onward, ICNC shifted its focus away from accepting new LIN applicants and began administering small grants to LIN alumni through our Activist Education Program.
 In the future, ICNC may re-establish the LIN program and accept new applicants if we have the capacity to do so.

 Alumni of ICNC programs (such as the ICNC Summer Institute for the Advanced Study of Nonviolent Conflict and the ICNC-Rutgers online course) were eligible to apply for LIN, which involved five phases:

 1. Proposing an initiative to share civil resistance knowledge in the applicant’s community